 Jim’s company is agile.
 With a team of hungry contractors Jim and his company are willing and able to pull a few all-nighters to get a rush job done.
 One time Jim and his crew cranked out 400 aluminum parking signs in one night!
 They also don’t make you go through a lot of red tape before they accept your job.
 Jim’s company is also extremely affordable.

 While Jim’s company is agile and affordable, it lacks in organization, consistency, and the ability to take on large scale and complex projects.
 Sometimes they dive into projects without getting all the details ironed out and deliver a product that isn’t what the customer had in mind.

 Jim’s company is good for small budget projects with a quick turnaround.

 No one knows where it came from, or if there are any real people that work there.
 Even the stock image receptionist on the website has an un-earthly gleam in her eye.
 Sign Mart came into existence in the 90’s and before you knew it you recognized their logo in every online advertisement this side of Reddit.

 Their online business card builder is handy and you can get ten thousand of them for not much more than a nickel.
 They also have free shipping on all their products.

 It’s incredibly hard to get in touch with a real person.
 Even if you do, they probably aren’t located in your state, and you won’t be able to connect with them the next time you call.
-There’s no way to get truly custom signage from Sign Mart (outside of their limited online sign builder tool).
+There’s no way to get truly custom signage from Sign Mart (check this link right here now).

 Sign Mart is a great place to get large orders of cheap, simple items like: business cards, yard signs, stickers, and posters.